 Bowker Creek is a Provincially Significant Demonstration Initiative

 The Bowker Creek Initiative demonstrates HOW a ‘regional team approach’ can enable action at a watershed scale that results in coordinated and integrated changes on the ground.

 “Other watershed initiatives and other jurisdictions can benefit from the trail-blazing efforts of the Bowker Creek Initiative.
 Effective sharing of their experience can potentially accelerate the change process elsewhere in the Georgia Basin,” observes John Finnie, Chair of Convening for Action on Vancouver Island, known by the acronym CAVI.

-To learn more about the regional team approach, interested readers can download a copy of a guidance document released by the Water Sustainability Action Plan in December 2009.
-Click on Backgrounder: Shared Responsibility Underpins a Regional Team Approach to Creating Our Future in British Columbia
+To gain an understanding of the regional team approach, interested readers can download a copy of a guidance document released by the Water Sustainability Action Plan in December 2009: Backgrounder: Shared Responsibility Underpins a Regional Team Approach to Creating Our Future in British Columbia

 What Are the Lessons Learned?